 The case of the tobacco market manifests the tension between the British government’s efforts to promote its interests and those of the local population by deregulating the economy, and the effects of this colonialist logic on the local population.
-Together with abandoning its cooperative initiative the government passed the Tobacco Ordinance, replacing a government-grower alliance with a government-manufacturer one, as the latter took on the role of the taxpayer.
+In addition to abandoning its cooperative initiative, the government passed the Tobacco Ordinance, replacing a government-grower alliance with a government-manufacturer one, as the latter took on the role of the taxpayer.
 Once received that role, BAT could leverage the alliance to its own aims.
 For BAT, an unstable market suffering from recurring crises of crop surpluses and falling prices was desirable.
 At the same time, a divided Arab society whose members found it difficult to cooperate served its economic interests.
 Yet BAT’s fraudulent practices were enabled by the political and economic conditions largely created by the government; clearly demonstrating the declared non-interventionist policy was also a form of intervention.

-Torn between free market ideology and state intervention, the deregulation of the tobacco market was never complete.
+Torn between free market ideology and state intervention, the deregulation of the tobacco market was never completed.
 When the government did deliberately intervene, it was a flawed intervention, stemming from the negative presumptions of its officials regarding the Arab fellahin.
-According to Nadan, the British assumption that the fallahin were unable to manage themselves economically and that their socioeconomic institutes were “irrational” had a deep effect on government policies.
-The British government did seek to benefit the rural population in Palestine but did so by investing in rationalization plans designed to replace local institutes by Western ones, resulting in economic failure.
-Due to significant investment in these reforms, only little funds were invested in infrastructures and agricultural technologies that could have been much more effective.
+According to Nadan, the British assumption that the fallahin were unable to manage themselves economically and that their socioeconomic institutions were “irrational” had a profound effect on government policies.
+The British government sought to benefit the rural population in Palestine, but did so by investing in rationalization plans designed to replace local institutes by Western ones, resulting in economic failure.
+Due to significant investment in these reforms, only minimal funds were invested in infrastructure and agricultural technologies that could have been much more effective.

 A similar logic applies to the tobacco market.
-The “backwardness of the growers” prevented the governments investment in infrastructure, like appropriate warehouses to cure and store tobacco.
-Although the idea of a tobacco cooperative was raised by government officials many times, when it became a reality at the growers’ own initiative, they rejected it.
-Their prejudices, believing that Palestinian peasants are unable to cooperate and overcome their irrational passion for conspiracies and intrigues, affected their willingness to support the societies and led to an ineffective tobacco policy.
+The “backwardness of the growers” prevented the government from investing in infrastructure, such as appropriate warehouses for curing and storing tobacco.
+Although the idea of a tobacco cooperative was raised by government officials many times, when the growers took the initiative and made it a reality, they rejected it.
+Their prejudiced belief that Palestinian peasants are unable to cooperate and overcome their irrational passion for conspiracies and intrigues affected their willingness to support the societies and led to an ineffective tobacco policy.

-Instead of improving the Palestinian tobacco, governments actions contributed to its poor quality.
-In fact, in the first years of the British rule the government invested in the improvement of tobacco quality by distributing seeds, providing professional training and publishing practical articles in the press.
+Instead of improving Palestinian tobacco, government actions contributed to its poor quality.
+In fact, in the first years of the British rule, the government invested in the improvement of tobacco quality by distributing seeds, providing professional training, and publishing practical articles in the press.
 Yet these actions were taken mainly in the 1920s.
-While several officials have continued to recommend actions such as appointing instructors and experts, setting up an experimental tobacco station, and creating agreed standards for tobacco curing and grading - most of them were not implemented.
-In 1934 one official warned, “failing such actions taken by Government, the situation remains as it is; a continual grumble and dispute between growers and factories, and the farmers and Government.”
+While several officials continued to recommend actions such as appointing instructors and experts, setting up an experimental tobacco station, and creating agreed standards for tobacco curing and grading, most of them were not implemented.
+In 1934, one official warned that, “failing such actions taken by Government, the situation remains as it is; a continual grumble and dispute between growers and factories, and the farmers and Government.”

-Nevertheless, as its non-interventionism deepened the government treated tobacco-related issues increasingly in terms of quality.
-As it realized the economic potential of tobacco was not exhausted, a growing techno-scientific emphasis was put on the “quality problem” as the market’s key issue.
-All the other market problems - such as surpluses, low prices and failure in foreign markets - were cast in those terms.
-In response to various demands of the grower’s cooperative societies, it was repeatedly stated that “there is little that can be done except improving the quality of Palestinian tobacco.”
+Nevertheless, as its commitment to non-interventionism deepened, the government increasingly treated tobacco-related issues in terms of quality.
+As it realized the economic potential of tobacco was not yet exhausted, a growing techno-scientific emphasis was put on the “quality problem” as the market’s key issue.
+All the other market problems—such as surpluses, low prices, and failure in foreign markets—were cast in those terms.
+In response to various demands from the grower’s cooperative societies, it was repeatedly stated that “there is little that can be done except improving the quality of Palestinian tobacco.”